-- CentralAccessPolicyDNList: A persistent list of string-valued data elements.
-The string value of each element is the LDAP distinguished name of an existing CAP object. - CentralAccessPoliciesList (Public): A persistent list of CentralAccessPolicy objects. - CentralAccessPolicy: A structure data type that contains the fields defined in the table that follows.
+CentralAccessPolicyDNList: A persistent list of string-valued data elements.
+The string value of each element is the LDAP distinguished name of an existing CAP object.

+CentralAccessPoliciesList (Public): A persistent list of CentralAccessPolicy objects.

+CentralAccessPolicy: A structure data type that contains the following fields.

 Field name Description CAPID A security identifier (SID) , as specified in [MS-DTYP] section 2.4.2, that identifies the CentralAccessPolicy object.
 CentralAccessPolicyDN The LDAP distinguished name of the CentralAccessPolicy object.

-Field name Description CentralAccessPolicyRulesList A list of CentralAccessPolicyRule objects.
+CentralAccessPolicyRulesList A list of CentralAccessPolicyRule objects.

-• CentralAccessPolicyRule: A structure data type that contains the fields defined in the table that follows.
+CentralAccessPolicyRule: A structure data type that contains the following fields.